ELPiTiFOR/ObsCureSaveGameManager/README.md

 # Intro
 Work in progress

-# Before going on
-This source code doesn't include the CRC32 implementation (yet).
-Read the README in the folder `my_crc`.

 # Format `.sav`
 In the following list, "[n]" means that the field is n bytes long